DallanQ/wyrmspan_1/Manual.md

 TIP: Although gaining an extra coin can be a nice benefit, so is building out the last space in each cave!
 It is often strategic to excavate this last space before you have enough extra items to make this exchange.

+## ENTICE (Page 6)
-ENTICE ADD A DRAGON TO YOUR PLAYER MAT.
+### ADD A DRAGON TO YOUR PLAYER MAT.
+(Page 6)

-1

-Select a dragon from your hand.
+1. Select a dragon from your hand.

-2

-Pay the base cost of 1 coin, placing it on the entice action on your player mat.
+2. Pay the base cost of 1 coin, placing it on the entice action on your player mat.
 Then pay the additional cost printed at the upper-left of the selected dragon (return these to the general supply).
    - This cost is usually a combination of gold, crystal, and meat, but some dragons require an additional coin, an egg, and/or milk.

-## Spry Horned Lung Dragon

-## 33 Medium

-## Excavate

-## Cost

-+ printed on column

-## 1St

-## Play Most Empty Space In A Cave.

-## From Your Hand Into The Left-

-## 2Nd

-## Entice

-## 3Rd

-## Cost

-+ printed on

-## Play Most Excavated Space In A Cave.

-## From Your Hand Into The Left-

-## Crimson Cavern

-3

-## Explore

-1st Play the dragon on your player mat, following these rules:
+3. Play the dragon on your player mat, following these rules:

-COST printed on cave entrance

-## 2Nd

-Choose a cave and move your adventurer from left to right until you reach a

-- You must play the dragon into a 3rd cave that matches 1 of the dragon's Gain preferred habitats (as shown on the left-hand side of the dragon). )

-- You must play the dragon into a 3rd cave that matches 1 of the dragon's Gain preferred habitats (as shown on the left-hand side of the dragon). )
+- You must play the dragon into a 3rd cave that matches 1 of the dragon's Gain preferred habitats (as shown on the left-hand side of the dragon).

-.

-Return your adventurer here at the end of your turn.

-- You must play a dragon into an 1st excavated space on your player 2nd mat.
+- You must play a dragon into an excavated space on your player 2nd mat.
 Note that you may not play a 3rd dragon on top of another (unless Gain an ability explicitly directs you to do so).
-AMETHYST ABYSS

-STORE 2 EGGS HERE:

-At any time you may convert:

-## Cavemat_R11.Indd 1 Cavemat_R11.Indd 1

 - You must play dragons from left to right within each cave.

-+

-## To Excavate

-+

-## To Excavate

-## Spry Horned Lung Dragon

-## 33 Medium

-## Cache Up To

-## Gain

-48

-## Gain

-## Gain

-48

-## Cache From The General Supply Onto Any Dragon(S).

-## Gain

-## Gain

-.

-## L Lay

-## L

-1x: 3(

-)

-## From Your 2 Supply Onto Any Dragon(S).

-## Wyr_Cavecards_R8.Indd 3 Wyr_Cavecards_R8.Indd 3

-8/8/23 10:27 AM 8/8/23 10:27 AM

-## Wyr_Dragoncards_R8.Indd 48 Wyr_Dragoncards_R8.Indd 48

-7/27/23 11:28 AM 7/27/23 11:28 AM

-4 After you play a dragon, gain the "when played" benefit printed on the dragon (if any).
+4. After you play a dragon, gain the "when played" benefit printed on the dragon (if any).

-## Gain

-## Gain

-## Wyr_Dragoncards_R8.Indd 48 Wyr_Dragoncards_R8.Indd 48

 NOTE: Although you may play multiple dragons each round, every time you take the entice action, you may only play 1 dragon (unless the dragon you play directs otherwise).

-## Tuck Up To 2 From Your Hand Under Any Dragon(S).

-/

-1x: 3(

-)

-/

-## Lay

-7/27/23 11:28 AM 7/27/23 11:28 AM

 IMPORTANT: A fully completed player mat can contain at most 12 dragons.
 Abilities that allow you to replace or cover dragons are rare, so choose wisely!

-## Discard Up To From Your

-## 2 Hand.
-Lay

-1x: 3(

-)

-## For Each.

-IF YOU ALREADY KNOW WINGSPAN …please pay close attention to these key differences in Wyrmspan: • Actions are performed by spending coins and often eggs (not action cubes) • Explore your caves from left to right to activate abilities (not right to left) • There are two nest icons on your cave mat even before you play a dragon • Start the game with your choice of 4 cards (from 3 dragons and 3 caves) and a choice of any 3 resources • Gain 6 coins and 1 egg at the beginning of each round (four total rounds) • A 2-for-1 resource exchange can be used at any time (not just when playing a card)
+### IF YOU ALREADY KNOW WINGSPAN (Page 6)
+...please pay close attention to these key differences in Wyrmspan:
+- Actions are performed by spending coins and often eggs (not action cubes)
+- Explore your caves from left to right to activate abilities (not right to left)
+- There are two nest icons on your cave mat even before you play a dragon
+- Start the game with your choice of 4 cards (from 3 dragons and 3 caves) and a choice of any 3 resources

-## Gain

-## Gain

-## Lay
+- Gain 6 coins and 1 egg at the beginning of each round (four total rounds)
+- A 2-for-1 resource exchange can be used at any time (not just when playing a card)

-- You must excavate a cave space before enticing (playing) a dragon to that space; you begin the game with 3 excavated spaces • Card abilities are optional.
-If an ability gives an opponent a benefit, they may gain it even if you decline to do so. • Discard down to 9 cards, 9 coins, and 9 resource tokens at the end of each of your turns • The end-round goal scoring is friendly.
+- You must excavate a cave space before enticing (playing) a dragon to that space; you begin the game with 3 excavated spaces
+- Card abilities are optional.
+If an ability gives an opponent a benefit, they may gain it even if you decline to do so.
+- Discard down to 9 cards, 9 coins, and 9 resource tokens at the end of each of your turns
+- The end-round goal scoring is friendly.
 For example, if two people tie for first, they both gain full VP for first place.
 The next player takes second place.

-9/13/23 10:34 AM 9/13/23 10:34 AM
+## DRAGON ABILITIES (Page 7)

-## Dragon Abilities All Dragons Have An Ability Or Benefit Printed On Them.
+All Dragons Have An Ability Or Benefit Printed On Them.
 These Come In  Types:

 When you play a dragon with a "when played" benefit, you may gain the indicated benefit immediately.
 Unless you have a special ability, you will only activate this ability once.
 These benefits are not mandatory, though it is usually in your best interest to gain them.
 If you play a dragon that gives opponents a benefit, the other players must be allowed to collect their benefit, even if you decline yours.

 Whenever your adventurer walks onto a dragon card with an "if activated" ability, you may activate that ability.
 If you activate an "if activated" ability that gives opponents a benefit, the other players must be allowed to collect that benefit, even if you decline to do so.

-IMPORTANT: "If activated" abilities do not activate the turn that you play the dragon.
+> IMPORTANT: "If activated" abilities do not activate the turn that you play the dragon.

 "Once per round" abilities provide a benefit at the end of every round.
 See additional details in the Round End/Upkeep section.
 If you activate a "once per round" ability that gives opponents a benefit, the other players must be allowed to collect that benefit, even if you decline to do so.

 "End game" abilities provide Victory Points (VP) at the end of the game for meeting certain conditions.

-## Example Dragon Card
+### Example Dragon Card (Page 7)

 To play this dragon, pay 1 meat and 1 gold.
 (If you used the entice action to play this dragon, you also must pay 1 coin.)